WPR-Engineering/part-box/README.md

 Currently the software is confirmed to print with the Zebra GK420D and the Zebra ZD411, however any printer that supports direct ZPL printing should work.

+# Docker info

+remove the rabitMQ section from the docker-compose if you arent using printing

+be sure to change passwords!

+to run the migration / seed the DB run the following

+docker run <containiner name> rake db:migrate or rake db:seed

 # TODO For V 1.0.0-Beta and on

 - [x] Reduce quantity on order finalization